MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-bring-your-own-number.md

 3. In the **Add phone number** dialog, enter the following details:

-- **Phone number**: Number that you own that you’ve configured in your SBC.
+- **Phone number**: Number that you own and have configured in your SBC.

-- **Carrier**: Denote which carrier the phone number belongs to.
+- **Carrier**: Denotes which carrier the phone number belongs to.
 If the carrier doesn’t exist yet, you can create a new record.

-- **Country/Region**: Select the Country/Region this phone numbers belongs to.
+- **Country/Region**: Select the country or region the phone numbers belongs to.

-- **Number type**: Select if it’s toll free or a local phone number.
+- **Number type**: Select whether toll-free or a local phone number.

-- **Calling plans**: Select if the phone number can make or receive calls.
+- **Calling plans**: Select whether the phone number can make or receive calls.
     > [!Note]
     > SMS is not supported with Azure direct routing.